-Traffic Control to respond to overnight parking violations, not police
+Traffic control to respond to overnight parking violations, not police

 "The goals of this pilot are to free up MPD time and resources spent on parking calls, improve service experiences and reduce duplicate services, while responding to urgent parking complaints on time," a news release announcing the program said.

-Traffic Control currently responds to reports of parking violations during the day.
-By adding on additional hours of 11 p.m.–7:30 a.m Monday through Friday, the city is assessing the possibility of a round-the-clock Traffic Control model.
+Traffic control now responds to reports of parking violations during the day.
+By adding the additional hours of 11 p.m.-7:30 a.m Monday through Friday, the city is assessing the possibility of a round-the-clock traffic control model.